-In 1970, the Congress enacted the Comprehensive Drug Abuse Prevention and Control Act (CDAPCA).
-With the passage of the CDAPCA, the movement known in the American criminal justice system as the “War on Drugs,” began.
-The War on Drugs which continues to this day, has resulted in a five-fold increase in the number of people incarcerated without a comparable decrease in either crime or drug use nationally, according to a study in the American Journal of Public Health.
+In 1970, Congress enacted the Comprehensive Drug Abuse Prevention and Control Act (CDAPCA).
+This created the movement that is known in the American criminal justice system as the “War on Drugs.”
+The War on Drugs, which continues to this day, has resulted in a five-fold increase in the number of people incarcerated without a comparable decrease in either crime or drug use nationally, according to a study in the American Journal of Public Health.

 - On Federal Drug Charges

 - On the Importance of Hiring an Attorney in Drug Cases

 - On Approaching a Federal Drug Case